Skip to main content

 Phase 1: target fingerprinting

-The fingerprinting module runs first and determines whether the target is worth attacking and which exploit chain to use.
+The fingerprinting module runs first and decides whether the target is worth attacking and which exploit chain to use.
 The script checks the User-Agent string for Version/ (present in all Safari UAs) and AppleWebKit/.
-If neither is found, execution stops immediately.
-It then distinguishes iOS from macOS Safari using a combination of typeof TouchEvent !== "undefined" and an IndexedDB Blob insertion test: attempting to store a Blob object in IndexedDB throws the exception "BlobURLs are not yet supported" on iOS Safari, which serves as a reliable platform fingerprint.
+If neither is found, it stops immediately.
+Then, it distinguishes iOS from macOS Safari using a combination of typeof TouchEvent !== "undefined" and an IndexedDB Blob insertion test.
+Specifically, attempting to store a Blob object in IndexedDB throws the exception "BlobURLs are not yet supported" on iOS Safari, which serves as a reliable platform fingerprint.

 The most technically sophisticated part of the fingerprinting is a WebAssembly memory oracle.
 The script instantiates a WebAssembly.Table and a WebAssembly.Instance, then reads the internal JSC (JavaScriptCore) cell type tags from memory.
 The tag value 0x10016 indicates macOS Safari; 0x10017 indicates iOS Safari.
 This technique reads JavaScriptCore's internal object representation directly from memory, requiring intimate knowledge of WebKit's source code.
 The iOS version is extracted from the User-Agent and compared against a lookup table of 19 known iOS versions (10.0.0 through 17.0.0) and 13 macOS Safari versions, with separate exploit paths selected for iOS 13 to 15.x and iOS 16.x and above.
+This precise fingerprinting ensures the exploit chain matches the target’s environment perfectly, increasing the chances of success.

 Phase 2: remote code execution via JIT type confusion (CVE-2024-23222)